IgA nephropathy

 - Native American people of the Zuni and Navajo tribes

 IgA nephropathy can be passed down through your family, and doctors think it is genetic.
 However, most cases happen in people with no family history of the disease.
+In some people who have other health conditions may have a higher chance of having it, including:

 How can doctors tell if I have IgA nephropathy?